Danil1994/Djangogramm/README.md

 # Djangogramm

-An application similar to Instagram, which we named DjangoGramm.
+An application similar to Instagram, which we named Djangogramm.
 This application has a web interface and offers the following functionalities:

 Registration and Confirmation;